dirwebdev/steele_web_dev-2023/course_lessons.md

 - 9. Course Coding Exercise Solutions
 - 10. Migrating From The Old Version Of This Course

+## Section 02: An Introduction to Web Development
-11. What Matters In This Section?
+- 11. What Matters In This Section?
-12. The Internet in 5 Minutes
+- 12. The Internet in 5 Minutes
-13. Intro to the Web
+- 13. Intro to the Web
-14. The Request/Response Cycle
+- 14. The Request/Response Cycle
-15. Front-End and Back-End
+- 15. Front-End and Back-End
-16. What do HTML/CSS/JS do?
+- 16. What do HTML/CSS/JS do?
-17. Setting Up Our Developer Environment
+- 17. Setting Up Our Developer Environment
-18. OPTIONAL VSCode Theme
+- 18. OPTIONAL VSCode Theme

 19. What Matters In This Section
 20. Introduction to HTML
 21. Our Very First HTML Page